wsdjeg/.SpaceVim.d/docs/about.md

 # About Me

-My name is wang shidong.
+My name is Wang Shidong.
 I'm an amateur programmer.

 ## Follow Me